HeRC-Global/antimicrobial_resistance_in_kenya/Report.md

 ## Introduction

-The paper presents a situational analysis of antimicrobial resistance (AMR) in Kenya,examining the drivers of resistance, patterns of antimicrobial consumption and the status of policy implementation.
-It highlights how misuse of antibiotics in human health, animal health and agricultural production, together with weak diagnostics and surveillance gaps,have contributed to a fragmented AMR landscape in Kenya.
-Despite strong policy frameworks such as the National Action Plan (NAP) on AMR using a One Health approach,implementation challenges persist.
+The paper presents a situational analysis of antimicrobial resistance (AMR) in Kenya, examining the drivers of resistance, patterns of antimicrobial consumption, and the status of policy implementation.
+It highlights how misuse of antibiotics in human health, animal health, and agricultural production, together with weak diagnostics and surveillance gaps, have contributed to a fragmented AMR landscape in Kenya.
+Despite strong policy frameworks such as the National Action Plan (NAP) on AMR using a One Health approach, implementation challenges persist.

 ### Methodology